riscv/learn/README.md

 We may interact with you before adding your contributions.

-## 📚 Learning roadmap
+## 📚 Learning Roadmap

-We provide a roadmap to help beginners quickly select learning materials to learn RISC-V
+We provide a roadmap to help beginners quickly select your own favourite materials to familizarise RISC-V

 We are pleased to receive your contribution on this roadmap through issues

-Visit the web version: https://roadmap.sh/r?id=662706c3351f8e69e690e740
+Visit the web version: [Roadmap 1.0](https://roadmap.sh/r?id=662706c3351f8e69e690e740)

 ## 📙 Resources